mariosar/mariosar.github.io/_posts/2019-11-12-authentication-in-react-spa.md

 You probably already know this fact, or at least have heard this before.
 It pays to delve into the meaning of this for the purpose of this article.

 HTTP is purely transactional.
 A request is made to the server for a resource and the server will respond.
 After the request response cycle is completed, there is nothing carried over to future requests.
 Although we can make several requests in succession, each request is self contained and independent of one another.
-There is nothing linking one request to another request.

 This is what is meant when we say HTTP is a ***stateless protocol***.
 From the point of view of the server, each request response cycle is independent and there is nothing to link a series of requests made by the same client.
 As far as the server is concerned, those requests may as well have come from *different* clients altogether.

 If you have just a static website, there really is no reason to carry information over from one request to the next.
+There is no state of the user interaction with the website that needs to be maintained.

-But if you have built a web application, then usually you will have some state representing the user interaction with the application which must be maintained between requests and available to both client and server.
+In a web application, however, you do need some state representing the user interaction with the application which must be maintained between requests and available to both client and server.
+The challenge then becomes, how and where to store the ephemeral data representing the current state of interaction between a user and the application.

 That is where sessions come in...